- CS 2127

 - Dr. Shari Raheb, my colleague and Clinical Studies faculty member,

-- Dr. Michelle Colpitts and Dr. Ananda Pires, DVSc students,
+- Dr. Michelle Colpitts, Dr. Ananda Pires and Dr. Andrew Chong, DVSc students,

 We have a close collaboration with Prof. Jeff Caswell from the Department of Pathobiology of the OVC, and with Prof. Anja Kipar and Dr. Josep Monne Rodriguez from the Institute of Veterinary Pathology of the University of Zurich.
 We have further collaborations with Prof. Maria Wiberg from the University of Helsinki and Dr. Domingo Casamian Sorrsal from the University in Valencia.